Understanding Sleep Problems -- The Basics

 Restless Legs Syndrome

 There are many possible causes of restless legs syndrome, including kidney failure, nerve disorders, vitamin and iron deficiencies, pregnancy, and some medications (such as antidepressants).
-About 50% of those who have restless legs syndrome have relatives with the same condition.
+Recent studies have shown a strong genetic link and researchers have been able to isolate a gene that may be responsible for at least half of all cases of the disorder.

 Nightmares and Night Terrors